NEST: Network- and Memory-Aware Device Placement For Distributed Deep Learning: Overview

 \niparagraph{Runtime Estimation.} For each extracted graph, \nest performs an offline analysis to annotate compute and communication operators with platform-specific runtimes.
 Compute costs are derived from hardware estimators or profilers such as PyTorch~\cite{pytorch}, while communication costs are estimated using network simulators like AstraSim~\cite{astrasim}.
 This provides a unified view of computation, communication, and memory behavior across the hierarchy.

-\niparagraph{Solver.} Given operator graphs annotated with compute and communication costs, per-layer memory usage, and the cluster’s network characteristics, the DP solver explores \graphglobal configurations, including pipeline stage divisions, replication degrees, and data partitions, while incorporating the cost models of \subgraph strategies.
-This structured approach evaluates trade-offs among latency, memory, and bandwidth, identifying placements that maximize end-to-end throughput under memory and communication constraints.
+\niparagraph{Solver.} Given operator graphs annotated with compute and communication costs, per-layer memory usage, and cluster network characteristics, the DP solver explores \graphglobal configurations, including pipeline stage divisions, replication degrees, and data partitions, while incorporating the cost models of \subgraph strategies.
+This search evaluates trade-offs among latency, memory, and bandwidth to identify placements that maximize end-to-end throughput under memory and communication constraints.
 The final output is a parallelism configuration and placement plan.

-By integrating fine-grained \subgraph modeling with global \graphglobal exploration, \nest~achieves scalable and generalizable device placement.
-Because \nest utilizes established parallel strategies without modifying the underlying mathematical operators, the resulting plan can be executed on standard distributed frameworks such as Megatron-LM~\cite{megatronlm} and NeMO~\cite{nemo} while preserving the mathematical equivalence of the original training formulation.
+The categorization of parallelization strategies allows \nest to produce scalable and generalizable device placements.
+By leveraging established parallelization strategies, the resulting plan runs on standard distributed frameworks such as Megatron-LM~\cite{megatronlm} and NeMo~\cite{nemo} while preserving the mathematical equivalence of the original training formulation.